 The hub will house our new community library, along with the latest technology, resource materials and shared spaces to expand and improve educational facilities and provide better access for residents, visitors and South West TAFE students and staff.

-Where will the new hub be located?
+Where will the new Leaning and Library Hub be located?

 The hub will be located centrally on South West TAFE’s Warrnambool campus (see image above).

 When will the new facilities be opened?

 It is expected that the facilities will open early to mid-2022.

 Who is responsible for the Learning and Library Hub if it is on the SWTAFE campus?

 While South West TAFE will own the facility, Warrnambool City Council will manage it.
 The library will be part of a range of services available to the community, and SWTAFE’s students and staff.

 When will the community consultation commence?